The Top 15 Most Useful Retail Math Formulas

 Inventory Turnover (Stock Turn)

-Basically, it is how many times during a certain calendar period a retailer sells and replaces sells its inventory and replaces it (turnovers) inventory.
-It is calculated as follows:
+Inventory turnover is how many times during a certain calendar period a retailer sells its inventory and replaces it.

 Turnover = Net Sales ÷ Average Retail Stock